 Note that if you have redraw available, it's our policy that these funds must be put towards your repayments before you can be eligible for financial hardship assistance*.

-We've been assisting thousands of our customers since the COVID-19 situation began and if you find yourself in the position of needing assistance, be sure to read questions 2 & 3, below.
+We've been assisting thousands of our customers over the past few weeks, and if you find yourself in the position of needing assistance, be sure to read questions 2 & 3, below.

 2) Should I apply for financial hardship assistance?